wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 It has a single required key:

-- `namespace: list[str]`: All namespaces used by the wheel variants, from the most important to the least important.
+- `namespace: list[str]`: All namespaces used by the wheel variants, from higher priority to lower priority.
    This list must have the same members as the keys of the `providers` dictionary.

 It may have the following optional keys:

 - `feature: dict[str, list[str]]`: A dictionary with namespaces as keys, and ordered list of corresponding feature names as values.
 The values in each list override the default ordering from the provider output.
-They are listed from the most important to the least important.
-Features not present on the list are considered of lower importance than those present, and their relative importance is defined by the plugin.
+They are listed from the higher priority to lower priority..
+Features not present on the list are considered of lower priority than those present, and their relative priority is defined by the plugin.

 - `property: dict[str, dict[str, list[str]]]`: A nested dictionary with namespaces as first-level keys, feature names as second-level keys and ordered lists of corresponding property values as second-level values.
 The values present in the list override the default ordering from the provider output.
-They are listed from the most important to the least important.
-Properties not present on the list are considered of lower importance than these present, and their relative importance is defined by the plugin output.
+They are listed from the higher priority to lower priority.
+  Properties not present on the list are considered of lower priority than these present, and their relative priority is defined by the plugin output.

 #### Static properties